denzelrenner/LIFE4136-Group1-Rotation2/README.md

 mkdir -p ~/g10577_modelling_output/diploid_g10577_protein_images
 ```

 For g10577 we had to use a different approach to model the proteins due to limitations with alphafold's memory and being unable to model the whole 1000+ amino acid long protein.
 Instead of putting the whole tetraploid or diploid sequence into alphafold, the protein was fragmented into the longest possible segments that prevented alphafold from running out of time whilst modelling.
-We decided on this method as opposed to using an alternative modelling software because we did not get biologically sensible output using software like Phyre2.
+We decided on this method as opposed to using an alternative modelling software like Phyre2 because we did not get biologically sensible output when those were used to model our proteins.

 This approach to modelling also requires us to obtain a complete reference protein model using swissmodel so we can essentially 'map' the protein fragments onto the reference protein to re-build our diploid and tetraploid proteins.
 The protein we chose for our reference had the uniprot ID `Q9LPK1` and we settled on that as a reference because of its high coverage and sequence identity (74.62%) to our reference g10577 protein sequence.

-Note: For this approach to be reproduceable you will need the exact coordinates of the fragments we are taking from the diploid or tetraploid protein(i.e if you should take residue 1-400, followed by 401-600 etc), however these are not provided and so is missing from the steps to follow outlined below.
+Note: For the approach used in this stage of the analysis to be reproduceable you will need the exact coordinates of the fragments we are taking from the diploid or tetraploid protein(i.e if you should take residue 1-400, followed by 401-600 etc), however these were not provided and so although the steps outlined below are correct they are missing that bit of information.

 The analysis can be performed by following the steps below: